post featured image

 Barre Fitness FAQs

-Barre is a spin on traditional ballet-inspired exercises that pulls from yoga and pilates as well.
+Barre is a spin on traditional ballet-inspired exercises.
+Barre fitness typically pulls from yoga and pilates as well.
 Traditionally, barre is performed in a boutique studio, with a literal ballet bar.
 However, there’s no ballet bar needed for my at-home barre workouts.
 My barre workouts combine traditional aspects of barre (small, targeted movements to strengthen stabilizing muscles) with dynamic exercises (large, total body exercises to increase intensity and heart rate).

-Achieve toned, lean muscle with this 30-Minute Power Barre Workout.
+Build lean muscle and burn calories with this effective Power Barre Workout.

-This barre workout was created to bring the boutique Physique 57 and Pure Barre studio experience to your home.
-You don’t even need a ballet barre (although you can always add a countertop or a chair to assist with balance if needed).
+This barre workout was designed to bring the boutique Physique 57 and Pure Barre studio experience to your home.
+You don’t need a ballet barre for this power barre workout at home (although you can add a countertop or a chair to assist with balance if needed).

 Workout Equipment: